en4395/Solar_Minecraft/docs/runserver_service_readme.md

 5. Run `systemctl daemon-reload` command to load the newly created service.

-6. `systemctl enable runserver.service`
+6. Run `systemctl enable runserver.service`to activate the service.
+Now the server should run automatically on boot.

 7. `systemctl start test.service`

-How to stop the run server service:
+### Stopping The Services
 `sudo systemctl stop runserver.service`